OpenJBOD/software/README.md

 ## Requirements

 - MicroPython v1.23.0 or greater, compiled with W5500 support.
-(Ideally, also with 16 MB flash support, most versions only have 2MB support compiled into them.)
+(Ideally, also with 16 MB flash support, most versions only have 2MB support compiled into them.
+> [!TIP]
+> A specific MicroPython binary file can be found by going to the [Actions section of openjbod/micropython](https://github.com/OpenJBOD/micropython/actions), where it can be downloaded by clicking the latest build and grabbing the `firmware.uf2` file from the artifacts.
 - An OpenJBOD RP2040 baseboard

 ## How to deploy